 I switched my radio station to a sermon I sometimes catch the end of, depending on whether I am on time or not, and surrendered to God.
 I watched the sunrise above the palms, casting a perfectly sublime glow that made traffic look like a Van Gogh.
 I felt the anger evaporating and faith and hope entering.
 I had an epiphany that the world was beautiful; my family loved me, God loved me, the sound of the pastor’s voice was comforting, the sun was the most effortless warm, no matter what anyone said or did to me in this material world.
 Love exists and remains, no matter what.

-A lot of times we can let this hatred and disappointment towards one person, one circumstance, one group consume us to the point that we lash out at everything and anything because it can’t possibly understand how broken we are.
+Often, we can let this hatred and disappointment towards one person, one circumstance, or one group consume us to the point that we lash out at everything and anything because we can’t possibly understand how broken we are.
 This creates an even darker circle of hate and pain around us that we soon become trapped and isolated in.
-Now, we have transferred the pain that one person gave us, to everyone around us.
+We have transferred the pain that one person gave us to everyone around us.
 No good.

-Sometimes the natural instinct is to build massive walls and tell the world that you’re fine.
-It’s great to play the strong card, except people are more intuitive than you think and they are going to know that something is off.
 Be honest about what’s upsetting you.
-Through your vulnerability you might just receive some amazing advice from someone who’s been where you are before.
+Sometimes the instinct is to build massive walls and tell the world that you’re fine.
+It’s great to play the strong card, except people are more intuitive than you think, and they will know that something is off.
+Through your vulnerability, you might receive some amazing advice from someone who’s been where you are before.

-We have to take ownership of our life in order to live it to its fullest.
-We cannot let one person, one circumstance influence us and take away our joy.
-There’s so many of those people and those circumstances out there, that if we let each and every one of them impact us, we’d be living our entire lives in some prison.
+We have to take ownership of our life to live it to its fullest.
+We cannot let one person or circumstance influence us and take away our joy.
+There are so many of those people and those circumstances out there that if we let every one of them impact us, we’d be living our entire lives in some prison.